thegenemyers/FASTGA/README.md

 Note carefully, any object already in the file system is not affected.
 We recommend that one *replace*, using [FAtoGDB](#FAtoGDB), every FASTA file with its GDB, as the GDB occupies less disk space and its originating FASTA can be reproduced exactly with [GDBtoFA](#GDBtoFA) on demand.
 Similarly, if a group of genomes will be compared against each other, we recommend that one build a GIX for each beforehand with [GIXmake](#GIXmake).
-It takes about 30seconds per gigabase to build a GIX, so building them prospectively saves time as FastGA need not do so every time it is called on the same genome.
+It takes about 15-30 seconds per gigabase to build a GIX, so building them prospectively saves time as FastGA need not do so every time it is called on the same genome.
 On the other hand, GIXs are large, occupying 14GB for every gigabase of a genome, so we recommend that